njuaplusplus/Elijah/BadDiffusion/README.md

 # BadDiffusion

+**NOTE: Please set up the environment accordingly.
+Details of backdoor removal are at the end.**

 Official repo to reproduce the paper "How to Backdoor Diffusion Models?" published at CVPR 2023

 Paper link: https://arxiv.org/abs/2212.05400